Biosolverr/governance-decision-simulator/README.md

 official GenLayer example: none of them assign `TreeMap()` in `__init__` for a `TreeMap`-typed field.
 No other contract logic changed.

+### On-chain context grounding (proof of concept, treasury category only)

+By default the LLM reasons purely from `proposal_text`, with no anchor in the DAO's actual current financial position.
+This optional module lets the owner configure a data source URL; when enabled, `simulate_proposal` fetches real `treasury_balance_usd`, `monthly_spend_usd`, and `runway_months` and tells the LLM to treat them as ground truth rather than inventing its own numbers.

+The fetch itself is independent per validator (each one hits the URL on its own) and reconciled through its own `prompt_comparative` call with a numeric-tolerance equivalence principle (small drift between two live readings a few seconds apart is expected and tolerated; a missing field, non-numeric value, or drift beyond the tolerance is not).
+This has been tested live end-to-end: enabling the feature, pointing it at a public JSON snapshot, and confirming the LLM's scenarios computed directly off the fetched numbers (e.g. deriving a new runway from the fetched balance and spend rate) rather than guessing.

+Disabled by default (`onchain_context_enabled = False`, empty data source URL), so existing behavior and report shape are unaffected until the owner opts in via `set_onchain_context_enabled` and `set_treasury_data_source`.
+Currently wired up for the `treasury` category only; extending to another category is adding one entry to `_ONCHAIN_CONTEXT_FETCHERS` plus a category-specific parser in `contract/governance_simulator.py`, no pipeline changes needed.

 ## Repository structure

 ```